Fall 2023 commencement FAQ

-Will there be online ceremonies?
+Will there be in-person ceremonies?

 Will there be convocation (college/school) ceremonies?